Fleckism/SecurityPlus/SecurityPlus/6B PKI Management.md

 ### Contents

 A certificate file can also contain more than just a single certificate:
+(transfer your private key and certificate to another computer use PKCS #12 / .PFX / .P12.)
 -   The **PKCS** #12 format allows the export of the private key with the certificate.
 This would be used either to transfer a private key to a host that could not generate its own keys, or to back up/archive a private key.
 This type of file format is usually password-protected and always binary.
 On Windows, these usually have a **.PFX extension**, while MacOS and iOS use .P12.
 In Linux, the certificate and key are usually stored in separate files.
 -   The P7B format implements PKCS #7, which is a means of bundling multiple certificates in the same file.
 It is typically in ASCII format.
 This is most often used to deliver a chain of certificates that must be trusted by the processing host.
 It is associated with the use of S/MIME to encrypt email messages.
 P7B files do not contain the private key.
 In Linux, the .PEM extension is very widely used for certificate chains.
 # OpenSSL